ozankabak/dotfiles/README.md

 ### Plug-in Management

 I use [`vim-plug`](https://github.com/junegunn/vim-plug) for managing VIM plug-ins.
-While bootstrapping a fresh installation, one first needs to create the `${HOME}/.vim` directory and then install `vim-plug` via:
+The `.vimrc` file should take care of bootstrapping `vim-plug` if it isn't there already.
+However, if you run into issues you can manually set it up via:
 ```
 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \
     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```
-Once `vim-plug` is installed, the only remaining step is to launch VIM and issue the command `:PlugUpdate` to fetch and install the actual plug-ins.
+If `vim-plug` is installed manually, you will also need to issue the VIM command `:PlugUpdate` manually to fetch and install the actual plug-ins.

 ### Ctags